daedalus/NanoCore/README.md

 # NanoCore
-NanoCore 1.0.3.0 RAT sample malware
+NanoCore 1.0.3.0 RAT sample malware for research purposes.

 It will be detected by your AV.